HaloSPV3/HXE/src/readme.txt

                    the kernel's auto-detection mechanism.
 This object
                    permits the retrieval of the last played profile name.

-  Override         Represents the overrides.XML file, which is used for
-                   debugging purposes by forcefully overriding any
-                   imposed or default settings by the loader, HCE, OpenSauce or Chimera.

   Progress         Represents the savegame.bin file, which contains the
                    player's checkpoint data.
 This object infers and